 - Paper: ESRC Centre for Research on Socio-Cultural Change, Open University, 2 June,.
 ‘Research Cultural work and creative biographies’ data analysis workshop.

-Dr Linda Sandino, CCW/V&A Senior Research Fellow
+Dr Linda Sandino, V&A Visiting Fellow